fish-shell/fish-shell/doc_src/cmds/commandline.rst

 **-t** or **--current-token**
     Selects the current token

+**--search-field**
+    Use the pager search field instead of the command line.
+Returns false is the search field is not shown.

 The following options change the way ``commandline`` prints the current commandline buffer:

 **-c** or **--cut-at-cursor**